Category: Health & Wellness

 • Introduction: Anxiety Is More Than Just Worry

-Hey, have you ever felt overwhelmed with worry, like your mind just won’t stop racing?
-We all feel anxious sometimes—it’s a normal reaction to stress.
-But Anxiety Disorder?
-As I said, anxiety is a normal part of life, but when it becomes overwhelming, persistent, and interferes with daily activities, it may be classified as an anxiety disorder.
-That’s a whole different story.
-It’s not just feeling nervous before a big event or worrying about something important.
-Anxiety Disorder is when that fear, worry, or unease becomes constant, excessive, and uncontrollable, interfering with daily life.
-It can make even simple tasks feel exhausting.
+We all feel anxious sometimes — it is a normal reaction to stress.
+But when does it become an anxiety disorder?
+While occasional anxiety is a common part of life, it may be classified as a disorder when it becomes overwhelming, persistent, and interferes with your daily activities.
+Anxiety disorder is more than just feeling nervous before a big event; it is when fear or unease becomes constant, excessive, and uncontrollable, making even simple tasks feel exhausting.

-People with Anxiety Disorder often experience physical symptoms too—like a racing heart, dizziness, shortness of breath, restlessness, or even panic attacks that feel like something terrible is happening.
-Their mind constantly jumps to the worst-case scenario, even when there’s no real danger.
-It’s frustrating because others might say, “Just relax” or “Stop overthinking,” but anxiety isn’t something you can just switch off.
+People with anxiety disorders often experience physical symptoms, such as a racing heart, dizziness, shortness of breath, and restlessness.
+In some cases, it can lead to panic attacks that feel genuinely life-threatening.
+A mind affected by anxiety often jumps to the worst-case scenario, even when there is no immediate danger.
+It can be frustrating to hear others say, “Just relax” or “Stop overthinking,” because anxiety is not something you can simply switch off.

-The worst part?
-Many people ignore it, thinking it’s “just stress” or something they should deal with on their own.
-But untreated anxiety can take a serious toll on both mental and physical health.
-Already millions of people worldwide experience anxiety disorders, yet many still misunderstand or ignore the condition.
-That’s why it’s so important to recognize the signs and seek help.
-Anxiety Disorder is real, but the good news?
-It’s treatable.
-No one should suffer in silence.
+Many people ignore the signs, thinking it is “just stress” they should handle on their own.
+However, untreated anxiety can take a serious toll on both mental and physical health.
+Millions of people worldwide live with anxiety disorders, yet the condition is still widely misunderstood.
+Recognizing the signs and seeking help is the first step toward recovery.
+Anxiety is treatable, and no one should have to suffer in silence.

-Panic disorder involves sudden and intense episodes of fear known as panic attacks.
-Symptoms include chest pain, shortness of breath, dizziness, and a feeling of impending doom.
+2. Panic Disorder: Involves sudden, intense episodes of fear known as panic attacks.
+Symptoms can include chest pain, shortness of breath, dizziness, and an overwhelming sense of impending doom.

-OCD involves persistent, unwanted thoughts (obsessions) and repetitive behaviors (compulsions) aimed at reducing anxiety.
+5. Obsessive-Compulsive Disorder (OCD): Involves persistent, unwanted thoughts (obsessions) and repetitive behaviours (compulsions) performed to reduce anxiety.

-Anxiety disorders can develop due to a combination of genetic, environmental, psychological, and neurological factors.
+Anxiety disorders typically develop due to a complex combination of genetic, environmental, psychological, and neurological factors.

 1. Genetic Factors